XSS Playground

 Event-handler attribute injection

-Check whether on* attributes such as img onerror or details ontoggle survive filtering and execute.
+Check whether on* attributes such as img onerror or details ontoggle survive rendering and execute.

 <img src=x onerror="alert('xss-playground')">